karlbenedict/GEOG485-585/GEOG485-585_syllabus.md

 There are three texts that are being used in the course as core resources and are therefore listed as *required* texts.

 Duckett, Jon, and Larsen, Rob. *Beginning HTML and CSS*.
 Somerset, NJ, USA: John Wiley & Sons, 2013.
 ProQuest ebrary.
 Web.
-28 December 2015. http://site.ebrary.com.libproxy.unm.edu/lib/unma/detail.action?docID=10667426 (you will be asked to login using your UNM NetID and password to access this book if accessing it from off campus)
+28 December 2015.
+This book is available online through the [University Library](http://site.ebrary.com.libproxy.unm.edu/lib/unma/detail.action?docID=10667426) (you will be asked to login using your UNM NetID and password to access this book if accessing it from off campus)

 Svennerberg, Gabriel. *Beginning Google Maps API 3*.
 Apress, © 2010.
 Books24x7.
 Web.
 Dec.
-28, 2015. <http://common.books24x7.com.libproxy.unm.edu/toc.aspx?bookid=36390> AKA *Google Maps API* in reading assignments.
-Available through the [*Books 24x7 Library Database*](http://library.unm.edu/applications/dam/plink.php?db_id=238).
+28, 2015.
+AKA *Google Maps API* in reading assignments.
+Available through the [*Books 24x7 Library Database*](http://library.books24x7.com.libproxy.unm.edu/toc.aspx?bookid=36390&refid=SVA3S).
+You will need to create a login for Books 24x7 to access this for the first time.
+After that you can login using the username and password you created from on- or off-campus.

 Gratier, T., Spencer, P., & Hazzard, E. (2015). *Openlayers 3 beginner's guide : Get started with openlayers 3 and enhance your web pages by creating and displaying dynamic maps*.
 Birmingham, England: Packt Publishing.
 AKA *OpenLayers Beginner's Guide* in reading assignments.
-Available as an ebook through the [University Libraries](https://unm-on-worldcat-org.libproxy.unm.edu/oclc/903963849?databaseList=1271,143,1487,1533,1540,1672,1708,173,1925,2006,2007,203,2201,2237,2259,2260,2261,2262,2263,2264,2267,2268,2281,2328,3036,3201,638.
+Available as an ebook through the [University Libraries](https://unm-on-worldcat-org.libproxy.unm.edu/oclc/903963849?databaseList=1271,143,1487,1533,1540,1672,1708,173,1925,2006,2007,203,2201,2237,2259,2260,2261,2262,2263,2264,2267,2268,2281,2328,3036,3201,638).

 ## Evaluation and Grading ##